margaretmf/margaretmf.github.io/quotesandresearch.md

 "particualrly for the sake of seeing and being seen, that is, automatically equating light and knowledge" (p.
 88, "The Making of Home: The 500-Year Story of How Our Houses Became Homes", Judith Flanders)

 "And as it did so, many began to see light itself as breaching the household's privacy.
 Hard, sharp sunlight', previously in scarce supply and therefore valued, was no seen as a nuisance, 'a glaring mass of light'.
 The sheer availability of cheap and easy daylight had increased the value of darkness across the home countries." (p.
 88, "The Making of Home: The 500-Year Story of How Our Houses Became Homes", Judith Flanders)

+"By the mid-nineteenth century, living without curtains would have seemed as odd to the British as living without corridors.
+No longer simply a protective barrier to shield those inside from the gaze of strangers outside, curtains had now come to be viewed also as a way to protect the inside of the house, more generally, from everything outside, even light.
+In the seventeenth century, Enlightenment thinkers had used light as a symbol of the age of reason." (p.
+87, "The Making of Home: The 500-Year Story of How Our Houses Beecame Homes", Judith Flanders)

+"particularly for the sake of seeing and being seen, that is, automatically equating light and knowledge" (p.
+88, "The Making of Home: The 500-Year Story of How Our Houses Became Homes", Judith Flanders)

+"In the nineteenth century, light became more available - new technologies produced cheaper glass in bigger panes, artificial lighting technologies proliferated; improvements to heating meant the size of windows could increase.
+And as it did so, many began to see light itself as breaching the household's privacy.
+Hard, sharp sunlight', previously in scarce supply and therefore valued, was now seen as a nuisance, 'a glaring mass of light'.
+The sheer availability of cheap and easy daylight had increased the value of darkness across the home countries." (p.
+88, "The Making of Home: The 500-Year Story of How Our Houses Became Homes", Judith Flanders)

+"As a consequence, home-makers, and those who wrote on home-making, were united in rejecting clear, unfiltered light indoors." (p 88, "The Making of Home: The 500-Year Story of How Our Houses Became Homes", Judith Flanders)

+"Instead, light must be 'educated' - that is, filtered, softened, and dulled - to accord with indoor life'." (p.
+88, "The Making of Home: The 500-Year Story of How Our Houses Became Homes", Judith Flanders)

+"Curtains, by keeping light out, became not just useful, but acted as an indicator of the morality of the household, a way of showing that, through the 'educating' of the light, the residents twoo were educated. *How to Furnish a House and Make it a Home (c.
+1853) was clear that curtains were there to 'show order to the outside', to indicate to passers-by that decent people lived inside.* As darkness became more desirable curtains alone were no longer enough, and stained-glass was recommended for domestic settings - Jakob von Falke, the author of the influential *Die Kunst im Hause (Art int he House, 1871), thought clear glass indicated 'banality'.* (p.
+88, "The Making of Home: The 500-Year Story of How Our Houses Became Homes", Judith Flanders)

+"'How unfinished and cold a room can be without coloured glass lowering the light.'" (p.
+89, "The Making of Home: The 500-Year Story of How Our Houses Became Homes", Judith Flanders)

 ----------